 The Amazon Best Seller list is stacked with cookbooks dedicated to the ketogenic diet, which is equally inescapable in health magazines, talk shows, and transformation photos across Instagram.
 This popularity is due, in part, to studies linking a keto diet to impressive weight loss, insulin stabilization, and decreased seizures in children.
-Which naturally leads patients searching for non-pharmaceutical ways to reduce ADHD symptoms to ask: Can it work for ADD, too?
+Which naturally leads patients searching for non-pharmaceutical ways to reduce attention deficit hyperactivity disorder (ADHD) symptoms to ask: Can it work for ADD, too?

 The short answer: Maybe.
-No solid research about the ketogenic diet and ADHD yet exists, however early indications suggest that it may reduce some symptoms.
+No solid research about keto and ADHD yet exists, however early indications suggest that it may reduce some symptoms.

 The Keto Diet — How It Works

 Like the Atkins, Paleo, and South Beach diets, a ketogenic diet is very low in carbohydrates.
 But unlike those diets, the keto diet is high in fats.
 There is no set of standard intake ratios for a keto diet, but popular versions comprise 70–80 percent fats (e.g. cheese, cream, meat, eggs), 10–20 percent protein (fish, meats, seeds, nuts are all OK), and about 5–10 percent carbohydrates (this means cutting out sweets, rice, grains, white potatoes, milk, beans and most fruit), according to a diet review by the Harvard T.H.
 Chan School of Public Health.

 With carbohydrate intake drastically reduced, a person’s body runs out of glucose stores to use for energy and so it uses dietary and stored fat instead, turning it into molecules called ketone bodies.
 This metabolic process is called ketosis, and is sometimes described as tricking the body into thinking it’s starving.